KiwiRail: 2017 update of the Turnaround Plan

 Partially as a response to the events outlined above, in the 2017 budget the government announced a further $450 million in capital funding for KiwiRail, and that the company's operations would be placed under another major review, believed to relate to future funding models.
-The $450 million was earmarked for repairs following the 2016 Kaikoura earthquake and for further locomotive and rolling stock purchases.
+The $450 million was earmarked for repairs following the 2016 Kaikōura earthquake and for further locomotive and rolling stock purchases.
 As part of the Turnaround Plan's agenda to standardise locomotives and wagons, in 2016 KiwiRail announced it would effectively switch off the NIMT electrification in late 2017 and replace the electric locomotives with an additional eight DL locomotives (additional to the 15 as reported in the 2016 Annual Report).

 On 30 October 2018 that capital funding was made available to by the new Labour-led Coalition government to refurbish 15 of the surviving 20 EF locomotives at the Hutt Workshops extending the service life by 10 years for their continued use, in line with the Governments energy and emissions policies, and while the government is also actively considering extending the North Island electrification for the first time since the 1980s.

 KiwiRail has made use of the Government's Provincial Growth Fund (PGF).
 In 2019 KiwiRail signed an agreement with the New Zealand Transport Agency, Palmerston North City Council to construct a road, rail and air distribution centre in Palmerston North, following a $40 million allocation to KiwiRail from the PGF.

 New Zealand Rail Plan

 In 2019, the government began a "Future of Rail" review, and in December 2019 released a draft New Zealand Rail Plan, outlining changes it proposed making to the rail transport industry and KiwiRail specifically.
-The draft plan proposes a number of major changes, the most significant being future funding of the rail network through the National Land Transport Fund.
+The draft plan proposes a number of major changes, the most significant being future funding of the rail network through the National Land Transport Fund, and charging rail operators to use the rail network via Track Access Charges.
 A number of other projects are proposed under the draft plan.
 They include a new train control centre in Auckland, replacing two Interislander ferries and rolling stock.

 On 17 March 2020 KiwiRail released a tender for the supply of new mainline locomotives.
 2021 New Zealand budget allocated NZD$722.7 million to purchase new mainline locomotives, shunt locomotives and wagons.
 In October 2021, Stadler Rail announced it had won the contract to supply 57 new locomotives for KiwiRail.
 Stadler Rail stated the contract was worth 228 million Euros, or NZD$403 million.

-The 2022 budget allocated $661.5 million to KiwiRail; $312.3 million for improving the national rail network and $349.2 million for completing the replacement "ageing" locomotives and freight wagons, including up to 29 new light-duty locomotives.
+The 2022 budget allocated $661.5 million to KiwiRail, with $312.3 million for improving the national rail network and $349.2 million for completing the replacement of "ageing" locomotives and freight wagons, including up to 29 new light-duty locomotives.
 The total government investment increases to $8.6 billion.